 “I blog to connect with the world outside myself that I’m trying to make sense of.
 I blog to keep up my spirit; to stir the spirit of others; to stir my blood, my brain, and my beliefs.” (quote from Elaine Frankonis) “Put it in Writing,” Wall Street Journal, June 14, 2008.

 While Kalilily Time has been around since 2001, it has gone through various metamorphoses, as my blogging community dwindled and as my interests shifted.
-But no matter what I write about here, the truth is, it is always about me (in relation to the world around me).
+But no matter what I write about here, the truth is, it is always about me and how I see the world.
+I am all “I”.